MDamiano/RF_Morgan2024/README.md

 To use the Random Forest model presented in the paper, Python is necessary as well as the following packages:

-`pip install numpy panas scikit-learn xlrd`
+`pip install numpy pandas scikit-learn xlrd`

 ## Usage